chipjarred/MacMenuBar/README.md

 As you can see, this adds a new menu called `Debug` to the menu bar.
 It contains a menu item called `Show Log`, but what's different from our previous `TextMenuItem` examples is that now we're specifying both a key equivalent for the menu item, and an action closure that is called when the menu item is selected.

 Note that when specifying the key equivalent, we used a lowercase "L".
 Using uppercase would imply that the shift key would also need to be pressed.   `"L"` and `.shift + "l"` are equivalent in this context.
+If at least one of  `.command`, `.option` or `.control` is not specified, `.command` is implied, so you if you use just `"l"` for your key equivalent, it will be treated as `.command + "l"`.

 The `StandardMenuItemAction`s we used before already have the standard key equivalents associated with them, so you don't need to specify one for them.
 If you don't want a key equivalent for your closure menu item, you can specify `.none`.